 FREQUENTLY ASKED QUESTIONS

-Q. How much prior knowledge of wines and/or spirits should I have before attending this course?
+Q. How much prior knowledge of wines should I have before attending this course?

-A. WSET Level 2 Award in Wines highly or WSET Level 2 Award in Wines and Spirits are highly recommended.
+A. WSET Level 2 Award in Wines highly or the former WSET Level 2 Award in Wines and Spirits are highly recommended.

 Q. What is the recommended self study time for this programme?